hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ***Estimated duration: 20-30 minutes (compiling takes time).***

-The compiler is called through *Python* and the above-created bash script (*Python* source file).
-So the *Python* source file `pysource.openmpi.sh` knows where helper programs and libraries are located, and it knows the configuration to be used.
-Therefore, compiling *TELEMAC* with the *Python* source file becomes an easy task in *Terminal*.
+The compiler is called through *Python* and the above-created bash script (`pysource.openmpi.sh`).
+Thus, the *Python* source file `pysource.openmpi.sh` knows where helper programs and libraries are located, and it knows the configuration to be used.
+With the *Python* source file, compiling *TELEMAC* becomes an easy task in *Terminal*.
 First, load the *Python* source file `pysource.openmpi.sh` as source in *Terminal*, and then, test if it is correctly configured by running `config.py`:

 ```
+cd ~/telemac/v8p2/configs
 source pysource.openmpi.sh
 config.py
 ```